 - Contact the practice’s data controller via email: swlccg.C83023@nhs.net.

 - Write to the data controller at Sleaford Medical Group.

-> - Ask to speak to Jodie Knight Practice Manager at Sleaford Medical Group.
-She is the data controller for the data the Practice holds about their patients.
+- Ask to speak to the Practice Manager at Sleaford Medical Group.
+They are the data controller for the data the Practice holds about their patients.

-> The Data Protection Officer (DPO) for Sleaford Medical Group SWLCCG.
+The Data Protection Officer (DPO) for Sleaford Medical Group SWLCCG.

 In the event that you are unhappy with any element of our data-processing methods, you have the right to lodge a complaint with the ICO.
 For further details, visit ico.org.uk and select ‘Raising a concern’.